Disability statistics

 • 17.8% of females and 17.6% of males in Australia have disability.

-• Of all people with disability, 1.9 million are aged 65 and over, representing almost half (44.5%) of all people with disability.
+• The likelihood of living with disability increases with age.
+Half the population (49.6%) aged 65 years and over have disability.
 This reflects both an ageing population and increasing life expectancy of Australians.
+[1]

 Hands typing on keeyboard